Society for Neuroscience - Sponsorship Information for New Members

 Use the SfN member directory to find a sponsor.

-• Why do I need two sponsors to join SfN?
+• Why do I need a sponsor to join SfN?

-As part of the organization’s bylaws, all new members are required to be sponsored by two active Postdoctoral, Regular, or Emeritus members.
+As part of the organization’s bylaws, all new members are required to be sponsored by one active Postdoctoral, Regular, or Emeritus member.
 The requirement ensures members are increasing their networks within and outside of their current institutions.

-• What do I need from my sponsors?
+• What do I need from my sponsor?

-When you join SfN, you will need to enter your sponsors’ last names and member ID numbers.
+When you join SfN, you will need to enter your sponsor's last name and member ID number.

-• Where can I find my sponsors’ member ID numbers?
+• Where can I find my sponsor's member ID number?

-• What if I don’t know any SfN members?
+• What if I don’t know a SfN member?

-Start by going to the Member Directory to locate the contact information of potential sponsors.
+Start by going to the Member Directory to locate the contact information of a potential sponsor.
 To improve your search, you should limit it to a small population, such as a zip/postal code or city.
-If you would like to search for members in a particular city, you may want to limit the search by entering one letter in the last or first name field.
+If you would like to search for a member in a particular city, you may want to limit the search by entering one letter in the last or first name field.

 • What should I say when I reach out to a potential sponsor?